 Do you enjoy candlelit dinners, long walks on the beach, and an evening spent out on the town?
 If so, keep on walking, Sugarplum.
 Because for me, nothing says romance like a night in with a board game and my oh-so-schmexy boyfriend.
 Discover the best games for couples below.

 Board games are the perfect way for couples to connect.
 They’re also a lot more fun than slurping raw oysters or throwing on a pair of fancy — and usually uncomfy — underpants.
-So if you’re ISO the perfect date night activity, look no further!
-Here are a few of our favorite board games for couples.
+So if you’re in search of the perfect date night activity, look no further!
+Here are a few of our favorite best board games for couples.

 In a hurry?
 Check out our favorites below.

 Or, if you’re facing a particularly tough opponent, you may also play through the three ages of the game.
 Whoever has the most victory points at the end of the third age will then be hailed champion.

 Nothing gets a gamer’s heart pumping like a bit of competition.
 And 7 Wonders: Duel is made specifically for two players.
 So if you want a bit of one-on-one fun with your sweetie pie, it’s the game for you.

 Named after “azulejos,” colorful Portugese tiles inspired by Moorish design, Azul is a unique and visually stunning board game.
 Your task is to decorate the king’s royal palace.
 You compete against your rivals by collecting sets of tiles and placing them in specific patterns.

 Azul works with 2-4 players, which means you can play with just your partner, make it a double date, or invite that awkward third-wheel friend.
 And with such vivid colors and beautiful patterns, no one will even notice that you forgot the flowers for your date.